 What cool new projects are you working on that we can tell our readers about?

-_Thanks to Shaz for a great interview, and thank you for checking out our 8 questions interview series.
-Check out more expert interviews and come back next Friday for the next one!_
+Thanks to Shaz for a great interview, and thank you for participating in our 8 questions interview series.